emaanriaz/ECS150-proj2/REPORT.md

 current running thread by doing the usual procedures (flagging it as azombie thread, collecting the return value, and putting it in the zombie queue) but it turns out we also needed to see if the thread was joined by another process.
-So we added an if statement to account for that,
+So we added an if statement to account for that, in which any such threads are .

 7. Join: For this function, we had to account for if the joined thread was alive or dead.
-For the latter situation, we decided to
+For the latter situation, we decided to implement something similar to the first part of exit, .
+For the latter situation, we join it with another thread (checking to see if it joined itself) and

 In addition, over the course of the function, we added several of our own functions in uthread.c to help simplify writing repeated but important instructions in uthread.c: